Project 5: Volunteers help put together college send-off packages for HenRose Cares

 “It's a cushion, an extra cushion,” Sharon said.
 “I don't know what we would do without Tanisha.
 It helps a lot, especially when she checks in every semester.
 It's like an extra counselor.”

 The organization also helps students apply for grants and scholarships.
 On Saturday, July 9, the non-profit will host the Summer Send-Off at Harris Stowe State University.
 The celebration will see college-bound students receive gift cards, necessities, book vouchers and more as they prepare for the next school year.
-Project 5 volunteers will help put together some of the gifts.
+Project 5 volunteers, including volunteers from STL Windows Direct, will help put together some of the gifts.

 The Jones family and Luckett are grateful for St. Louis’s generosity.